-- 3.5 The Council has developed a comprehensive local plan consultation database which includes specific and general bodies and individuals for consultation purposes (as detailed in Regulation 2 of The Town and Country Planning (Local Planning) (England) Regulations 2012).
+3.6 The Council has developed a comprehensive local plan consultation database which includes specific and general bodies and individuals for consultation purposes (as detailed in Regulation 2 of The Town and Country Planning (Local Planning) (England) Regulations 2012).
 The local plan consultation database was created as an Access database in 2006, where individuals/organisations made a request to the Council to be kept informed of the Plan and to be added to the database (or alternatively asking to be removed from the database).
 In December 2013 the Planning Policy Team notified all individuals and organisations on the Access database that the Council was moving to the use of Mailchimp to run its local plan consultation database.
 In addition, information relating to this change was publicised on the Council's Planning Policy webpage.
 Individuals and organisations on the Access database were asked to sign themselves up to the new database via Mailchimp.
-Appendix 1 sets out the text that was published on the Planning Policy webpages together with letters sent out inviting individuals and organisations to sign up to the new database, via Mailchimp.
+Appendix 2 sets out the text that was published on the Planning Policy webpages together with letters sent out inviting individuals and organisations to sign up to the new database, via Mailchimp.
 At the same time the Planning Policy Team registered all specific consultation bodies to the new local plan consultation database.
 Since the April - May 2016 local plan consultation all acknowledgment emails and letters sent following receipt of comments received during a local plan consultation have included the invitation to individuals/organisations to sign up to the new local plan consultation database.
 The local plan database has grown significantly as the Plan has developed.
-The Planning Policy News web page on the Council's website allows individuals and organisations to submit their details and be entered onto the new local plan consultation database at any time. - 3.6 The current local plan consultee database contains approximately 700 contacts.
-Appendix 2 lists the organisations that are registered on the Local Plan consultation database.
+The Planning Policy News web page on the Council's website allows individuals and organisations to submit their details and be entered onto the new local plan consultation database at any time.

+- 3.7 The current local plan consultee database contains approximately 700 contacts.
+Appendix 3 lists the organisations that are registered on the Local Plan consultation database.
 This list also includes the number of individuals registered on the database.
-Appendix 2 groups the consultees into categories in accordance with regulation 2 of The Town and Country Planning (Local Planning) (England) Regulations 2012. - 3.7 As a matter of course, at the start of any consultation activity, all contacts within the local plan consultee database are notified of the consultations by either postal or electronic mailshot which sets out: - Which element of the Local Plan the consultation relates to; - The duration of consultation (including start/end dates); - How consultees can find out more information either on the Council website or where documents are be available to view in a hardcopy such as council offices and libraries; - How consultees can access the Council's feedback form to be used in each consultation; - Contact details for the planning team and times, dates, and locations for drop in session if this was applicable; and - Links to the Statement of Representations Procedure (relating to Submission of the Local Plan, Regulation 22).

-3.8 In addition the Craven Housing Employment Market Partnership (CHEMP) was created in 2007 with the aim of informing the Council's Strategic Housing Market Assessment (SHMA) to support the Core Strategy at that time.
+Appendix 3 groups the consultees into categories in accordance with regulation 2 of The Town and Country Planning (Local Planning) (England) Regulations 2012. - 3.8 As a matter of course, at the start of any consultation activity, all contacts within the local plan consultee database were notified of the consultations by either postal or electronic mailshot which set out: - Which element of the Local Plan the consultation related to; - The duration of consultation (including start/end dates); - How consultees could find out more information either on the Council website or where documents were available to view in hardcopy such as council offices and libraries; - How consultees could access the Council's feedback form to be used in each consultation; - Contact details for the planning policy team and times, dates, and locations for drop in sessions if this was applicable. - 3.9 In addition the Craven Housing Employment Market Partnership (CHEMP) was created in 2007 with the aim of informing the Council's Strategic Housing Market Assessment (SHMA) to support the Core Strategy at that time.
 In creating CHEMP, the aim was to tap into the knowledge and information from the private sector, in order to prepare a robust SHMA.
 A wide range of bodies from the development industry were invited to attend CHEMP and many of them were already linked to the LSP (Local Sustainable Partnership) at that time.